-Comment: This figure illustrates the number of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) each year since 2013.
+This figure illustrates the number of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) each year since 2013.
 The red line illustrates the number of CPE invasive infections (mainly blood stream infections) based on notifications to CIDR.
-Note that invasive CPE infection data notified to public health is not yet available for the year 2022.

-The number of people with CPE first detected from surveillance samples increased each year from 2013 to 2019 and remained relatively stable from 2019 to 2021.
-The year 2022 saw an increase in new cases.
+The total number of CPE detected from blood stream infections in 2020 (provisional) was 10 compared with 17 in 2019.
+The number of people with CPE first detected from surveillance samples increased each year from 2013 to 2019.
+The number of people with CPE first detected from diagnostic samples peaked in 2017.
+Some year to year fluctuation is expected.